MinhThuanPhung/Project-2-Carbon-Emission-Analysis/README.md

 | 2015 | 43188.90 |
 | 2016 | 6891.52  |
 | 2017 | 4050.85  |

+Carbon emission increased over the year from 2013 to 2017.
+It was dramatically  in 2015 which 18 times as much as carbon emission in 2013 then reduced sinificantly in 2016 then reduced gradually in 2017 at 4050.

 #### Industry groups has demonstrated the most notable decrease in carbon footprints (PCFs) over time?
 ```SQL